CITS3002 Computer Networks

 A booking sheet will be provided closer to the deadline.
 During the demonstration, your team should:

 • briefly describe design decisions and assumptions that you have made in your project.
-You must clearly explain how it works, identify what is being protected by your system, how that protection is provided, and identify any known weaknesses with your approach or its implementation.
+You must clearly describe your design choices, explain how your project works, and identify any known weaknesses with your approach or its implementation.

 • re-compile your programs, and initialize and invoke the two server programs.
 Describe the contents of necessary directories and files.